Tarpstone/timeline/README.md

 finally found a good solution with the fix above + adding width to the custom query.
 Then it was polaroid time.

-TODO alt text below images, sepia color on hover, transition hover color

-Write about getting SEO working (just had to link to imagetools src!)
+Write about getting SEO working (just had to link to @imagetools src!)

 https://css-tricks.com/emoji-as-a-favicon/

+### TODO alt text below images, sepia color on hover, transition hover color

+### Adding new images
+- Add to Apple Photos album timeline.tarpey.dev
+- Give a title in the Photos app
+- Export to PNG with no quality loss (TODO maybe later keep metadata on for location?)
+- Add to appropriate albums folder by year/eventSlug
+- Run `convert-images.sh` in the folder that needs conversion to webpack